Ireland West Airport: Government assistance

 The building of the airport was primarily financed by Government grants totaling IR£9.858 million.
 The completion of the airport was funded by a IR£1.3 million grant from the European Union, payable on condition that the airport developers provided an equal sum from their own resources.

 On 21 February 2007, the Government of Ireland announced that it was making a €27 million capital grant.
 The airport stated that it would continue the implementation of its €46 million infrastructural investment programme with over €20 million of spend anticipated for 2008.
 Work commenced on a number of significant civil and building projects in this year.
 A €5.5 million extension to the terminal building was completed in April 2009.
 The implementation of Category II Instrument Landing System (CAT II ILS) on runway 27, to enhance reliability in low visibility, has been completed and approved.
 An extension to the Runway End Safety Areas (RESAs) and runway turnpad was completed in March 2009.

 Departing passengers aged 12 years and over pay a "Development Fee" of €10.
 The fee is a critical contribution to the ongoing sustainability of the airport and provides a vital funding source to support the ongoing development works of the airport.

 In 2005, the airport changed its name to Ireland West Airport Knock.
 As of August 2009, the Aeronautical Information Publication, including the aeronautical charts available at European Organisation for the Safety of Air Navigation, showed it as Ireland West.

+Operations

+Ireland West Airport is home to EirTrade Aviation LTD which is Ireland's only aircraft teardown facility.
+The main head office is based in Dublin while teardown and maintenance opperations happen at Ireland West Airport.
+EirTrade is situated on apron Bravo which has the capibilities to park up to 10 narrow body aircraft.
+EirTrade provides Line maintenance services to airlines and opperators that use the airport.